-Le Café Alain Ducasse – A boutique serving a unique range of quality blends and single-origin coffees roasted at La Manufacture de café Alain Ducasse in Paris to be enjoyed at Le Café or buy the beans to take home.
+Le Café Alain Ducasse – This Coal Drops Yard boutique serves a unique range of quality blends and single-origin coffees roasted at La Manufacture de café Alain Ducasse in Paris to be enjoyed at Le Café or buy the beans to take home.

-Redemption Roasters A Coal Drops Yard coffee shop offering light bites, pastries and a range of espresso and filter coffee.
-The brews here don’t just taste good, they do good as well.
+Redemption Roasters The brews at this Coal Drops Yard coffee shop don’t just taste good, they do good as well.
 Redemption works to break the cycle of re-incarceration by teaching young offenders roasting, brewing and barista skills at their roastery and training centre inside Aylesbury Prison.

 Maple & KING’S Adria Wu brings her delicious, healthy food, juices and baked treats to Pancras Square.
 Eat.
 Juice.
 Be Happy.

 Notes Coffee Notes combines the finest beans, the latest technology and the most important ingredient, their highly-trained baristas, to produce a special coffee experience.
 In the evening, things take on a different note with cocktails, wine and craft beers.

 The café at Pancras Square Library has a handy café beside the youth zone and children’s library.
 Great for a coffee, cake and snacks while you browse the stacks.

 King’s Cross Station The new Western Concourse is home to popular favourites such as Pret, Café Nero, Prezzo and Patisserie Valerie.